The Manchester Marathon: The Second Largest In The UK

 The First Manchester Marathon was run in 1908, starting and finishing at the Saracen’s head pub in Warburton in Trafford.
 This was a 20 mile (there was no established distance for a marathon then) run organised by Salford Harriers.
 The first ever amateur marathon to be run using the now established marathon distance of 26 miles 385 yard distance was the Manchester Marathon in 1909.
 This marathon started in Sandbach and finished at the Fallowfield Stadium in Manchester.After a 14 year gap, the Manchester marathon returned and kept the same course from 1923 to 1928 and 1931 to 1936.
 This route started and finished at the Fallowfield Stadium passing through Cheadle, Timperley, Altrincham, Hale Barns, Styal and Gatley.
 From 1969 to 1973 the Maxol marathons started from Manchester Town Hall and finished at Old Trafford football stadium.
 Manchester Marathons were then run from 1981 to 1985 and from 1996 to 2002.
 After an absence of ten years the iconic Manchester Marathon returned to Trafford, the sporting heart of Greater Manchester, to offer the North West a truly magnificent personal challenge.
 Since then it has continued to grow, and firmly established itself as one of Europe’s premier marathon events.

-Race organiser
+Race Organiser

 The Manchester Marathon is organised by Human Race Limited.
 It is part of a group of companies whose ultimate parent company is Amaury Sport Organisation, the organisers of the Paris Marathon and the Paris Half, along with many others.